shaza4061/lsm-project/README.md

 8. Start the lsm-tree in silent mode (useful for testing)
 > ./lsm-tree -s

+# Running workload demo

+1. The lsm-tree supports redirection.
+To run the sample workload, you can run below command to load the small workload file:

+> make clean
+> make lsm-tree
+> ./lsm-tree < demo/small_workload_demo.txt

+or below command to load the big workload file (100k puts and 50k gets)

+> make clean
+> make lsm-tree
+> ./lsm-tree < demo/1_2_read_write_ratio.txt

+2. The lsm tree also can load data from binary file (below example will load 1k keys into the tree and print the tree stats)

+> make clean
+> make lsm-tree
+> ./lsm-tree < demo/load_binary_file.txt

+3. Below example run the demo for range operation.

+> make clean
+> make lsm-tree
+> ./lsm-tree < demo/range_workload.txt

 # Supported command
 The upport six commands: put, get, range, delete, load, and print stats.
 Each command is explained in greater detail below.